Cycling with Waywo Bassey

 Mucus Daniels, the man behind the 1977 Campari campaign, made his final public appearance in front of the Hotel d'Angleterre, Geneva, spring of '82, naked and screaming: "WHAT is it FOR???"

 ...
 Those words are tumbling in my skull like a cosmic tombola.
 I'm not riding anymore.
 I'm looking up at the sky, numb with shock.
 I hear the car somewhere further down the road.
-Slows down, crawls for a second or two.
+Slows down, idles for a second or two.
 Speeds off.
 I'm alone.
 Numbness gives way to sickening pain.
 Screaming silently in the dead-still summer afternoon.
-A cloud of midges descends.
+A cloud of midges descends, drawn by my gasping.

 Minutes later, I hear footsteps.
 A thin, pale man leans over me, face locked into a scowl.
 Part of the back of his head is missing.
 He fixes me with his eyes.
 Scowling, sunken eyes.
 They soften.
 He puts his hand to my face, tear rolling down his cheek.
-There's kindness in his gesture, but I feel something leaving me.
+There's kindness in this gesture, but I feel something leaving me.
 Something he knows I won't need any more.
 The pain subsides.
 We share a moment.
 Nothing wrong with two men sharing a moment.
-He turns and walks away.
-Takes something else, too.
-He comes back for one last look, my mangled bike on his shoulders.
-Then leaves.
-Leaves me here to wait, wait for someone else to stop by and call me an ambulance.
+That's not always gay.
+He gets up and rummages in the hedgerow behind me, comes back for one last look, my mangled bike on his shoulders.
+Then he leaves.
+Leaves me here to wait, until someone else stops by and calls me an ambulance.

 The ambulance takes me to Blankhead Royal Infirmary, where I will later die of complications.